anchorageprogramming/code-of-conduct/code_of_conduct.md

 Please show respect for all attendees.
 In particular:

-* Offensive behaviour such as verbal abuse, intimidation, or harassment will not be tolerated.
+* Offensive behavior such as verbal abuse, intimidation, or harassment will not be tolerated.

 * Remember that all our attendees are here for similar reasons, and do not make assumptions about anyone's interests, skill level, or profession based on their appearance or background.